The Beast in the East: Reception

 The Beast in the East received generally positive reviews from critics.
 The Owens-Bálor match was highly praised.
 PWInsider.com's Mike Johnson called it "a great main event level" match.
 PWTorch.com's James Caldwell gave the match a four-and-a-half-star rating, the highest rating of the night.
 411Mania.com's Larry Csonka praised the look of the show, saying it was far away from "the usual and sanitized WWE TV event".

 Aftermath

-At the 2015's San Diego Comic-Con International on July 9, a Bálor-Owens rematch for the NXT Championship was scheduled for the next NXT TakeOver show in August 2015.
+At the 2015 San Diego Comic-Con on July 9, a Bálor-Owens rematch for the NXT Championship was scheduled for the next NXT TakeOver show in August 2015.
 Owens later requested for the stipulation of a ladder match, saying that he did not want to suffer NXT General Manager William Regal costing him the title in a situation alike the Montreal Screwjob.
 Though Bálor never had competed in a ladder match before, he accepted the stipulation and defeated Owens.